 - Bitterbalen are deep-fried breaded balls filled with a mix of meat in a croquette sauce.

-Expats living in Holland can find a wide range of Dutch sweets and baked goods in their local supermarket.
+Expats living in Holland who like sweets will have no problem finding a wide range of baked goods and candy in their local supermarket.
 Popular items include:

 - Stroopwafels – A soft cookie made of 2 thin wafers bonded with a caramel syrup.
 Best eaten warm.